success4lyf/ETL-Pipline/README.md

 ### 2. Transform - Remove sensitive data
 The data contains sensitive data, which comes in the form of debit/credit card long numbers and customer names.
 This sensitive data was removed before it is stored.
 ### 3. Transform - Normalise data to 3NF
+After the transaction data has been cleaned, it was normalize into 3NF form using pandas library and jupyter Notebook.
+The data was separated the into a single record for the transaction itself, and one record each per basket item.
+Each basket record have a foreign key pointing to the transactions primary key.

 ### 4. Create SQL script to generate database
 ### 5. Design schema to model data
 ### 6. Load - Load data into database